EYFS Rolls Crescent Primary School

 Intent

-The curriculum in Early Years is designed to provide a broad and balanced education that meets the needs of all pupils, including those with Special Educational Needs and Disabilities.
-It facilitates them to gain the skills, knowledge and understanding, as they start out on their educational journey, supporting them to progress from their individual starting points and preparing them for the next stage of their education.
+Our Early Years curriculum is carefully designed to be broad, balanced, and inclusive, meeting the needs of all pupils, including disadvantaged children and those with Special Educational Needs and Disabilities (SEND).
+It equips children with the knowledge, skills, and understanding they need as they begin their educational journey, supporting progress from their unique starting points and preparing them for the next stage of learning.

 Implementation

-We offer a curriculum that is broad and balanced and which builds on the knowledge, understanding and skills of all children, whatever their starting points.
-We follow the Early Years curriculum using topic themes as a starting point.
-Each topic begins with a ‘Big Question’ to help hook the children in and inspire them to want to learn.
+We provide a broad and balanced curriculum that builds on each child’s knowledge, understanding, and skills, regardless of their starting point.
+Our approach follows the Early Years curriculum, using themed topics as a foundation.
+Each topic begins with a ‘Big Question’ designed to spark curiosity and inspire children to engage in learning.

-The aim of our curriculum is to develop curiosity, a love for learning and memorable experiences by:
+The purpose of our curriculum is to foster curiosity, a love of learning, and create memorable experiences by:

-- Ensuring that ‘The Unique Child’ is at the forefront of adult’s interactions and adopting a nurturing approach for those pupils who might need some reassurance to enable them to succeed.
+- Keeping ‘The Unique Child’ at the heart of all interactions, with a nurturing approach for those who need reassurance to succeed.

-- Using high quality questioning and interactions to check understanding and address misconceptions.
+- Using effective questioning and dialogue to check understanding and address misconceptions.

-- Carefully assessing, through observations, some of which are recorded on Insights and shared with parents.
-These are used to inform the next steps of learning and meet individual needs.
+- Assessing learning through observations, some recorded on Insights and shared with parents, to inform next steps and meet individual needs.

-Children develop their literacy skills by the imitation of stories that they learn using actions and story mapping techniques.
-They then move onto innovation of these well-known stories by including their own ideas.
-Literacy and Phonics opportunities are also promoted in many of the continuous provision activities available to children during the week.
-The Early Years uses high quality texts as a basis for topic planning and usually start with an exciting hook to engage children in both the topic and the book.
+Children develop literacy skills by imitating stories through actions and story mapping, then innovating by adding their own ideas.
+Literacy and phonics are embedded in continuous provision activities throughout the week.
+High-quality texts form the basis of topic planning, often introduced with an exciting hook to engage children in both the book and the theme.

-The maths curriculum is taught through daily dedicated sessions following the ‘NCTM Mastering number’ scheme in Reception and the ‘Story time maths’ scheme in Nursery.
-We want our children to become confident mathematicians who can apply what they have learned to real life experiences.
+Mathematics is taught through daily sessions using the ‘NCTM Mastering Number’ scheme in Reception and ‘Story Time Maths’ in Nursery.
+Our goal is for children to become confident mathematicians who can apply their learning to real-life situations.

 Extra-curricular opportunities include: